 Global Birth Environment Design Network - GBEDN - is a worldwide network of professionals and researchers who have specifically studied aspects of birth environment design and are working to develop an international, transdisciplinary knowledge repository for better birth environment design.
 Our project aims to raise awareness amongst architects and designers, about the need for birth environment design that supports women in achieving the kind of empowering, satisfying birth they hope for.
 Interdisciplinary flow, accessiblity, exchange and growth of knowledge is at the core of our project.

-for birth environment
+A network for birth environment design advocates

 TRANSFORMATIONAL CHANGE FOR BIRTH ENVIRONMENT